Senior Communications Officer

 Regional Co-Director for the Americas, Global Fund for Children

 Areas of expertise: Trust-based Philanthropy; Youth Empowerment in Central America; Grassroots Civil Society in Latin America

-Kimberly McClain supports community-based organizations throughout the Americas by leading GFC’s grantmaking and capacity development work in the region.
+Kimberly McClain supports community-based organizations throughout the Americas by co-leading GFC’s grantmaking and capacity development work in the region.
 Kimberly has extensive experience supporting youth empowerment programs in Central America and practicing trust-based philanthropy, and she is knowledgeable about grassroots civil society across Latin America.
 She has led the expansion of GFC’s partnerships for adolescent girls in Central America; innovation in monitoring, evaluation, and learning; and the design of GFC’s global education response to the COVID-19 pandemic.

 Prior to joining GFC, Kimberly served as the Regional Director for East and West Africa, Latin America, and global projects at the international development nonprofit Pact and conducted research and designed programming in Guatemala and El Salvador.
 Kimberly began her career in Tegucigalpa, Honduras, working for a local nonprofit focused on gender and rural development.
 She has a master’s degree in social change and development and international economics from Johns Hopkins University’s School of Advanced International Studies and a bachelor’s degree in international studies from American University.
 Read Kimberly’s full bio here.

 Vice President of Programs, Global Fund for Children

 Areas of expertise: International Development; Human Trafficking; Girls’ and Women’s Empowerment